mytalbot/tiefightR/README.md

 commodity (e.g. a fluid) was chosen.
 The tiefightR package creates a ranking system that takes into account the number of ties and intransitivities in the data.
 This will help the user to rank specific commodities and evaluate the quality of this ranking.
+In estimating the position of an item, tiefightR takes advantage of the “worth value” in the **prefmod** package \[1\] with its fit of a Bradley-Terry model.

+\[1\] Hatzinger, R., & Dittrich, R. (2012). prefmod: An R Package for Modeling Preferences Based on Paired Comparisons, Rankings, or Ratings.
+Journal of Statistical Software, 48(10), 1-31.

 ## Installation